Oregon Housing and Community Services

 We recognize that your time is valuable.
 We will be looking for the following Minimum Qualifications in addition to the skills listed above:

-Four (4) years of management experience in a public or private organization which included responsibility for each of the following: a) development of program rules and policies, b) development of long- and short-range goals and plans, c) program evaluation, and d) budget preparation.
+Four (4) years of management or comparable leadership experience in a public or private organization which included responsibility for each of the following: a) development of program rules and policies, b) development of long- and short-range goals and plans, c) program evaluation, and d) budget preparation.
 OR Three (3) years of management experience in a public or private organization which included responsibility for each of the following: a) development of program rules and policies, b) development of long- and short-range goals and plans, c) program evaluation, and d) budget preparation; AND 45-48 quarter hours (30-32 semester hours) of graduate level coursework in management.
 In the "Work History" section on your application, you must clearly describe your experience in each of the a), b), c), d) areas listed.
 Failure to provide this information may result in eliminating your application from further consideration.

 WHY JOIN US